-Her team is working with 23andMe and surveying injured adolescents and their peers for two years to learn about the different ways genetics, as well as support from family, friends and doctors, can help adolescents cope with changes in physical and mental health after trauma.
+A team is working with 23andMe and surveying injured adolescents and their peers for two years to learn about the different ways genetics, as well as support from family, friends and doctors, can help adolescents cope with changes in physical and mental health after trauma.

-Her goal is to identify better ways to care for injured adolescents that will reduce substance use, as well as prevent chronic pain, disability, social and mental health issues, and difficulties at school or work.
+Their goal is to identify better ways to care for injured adolescents that will reduce substance use, as well as prevent chronic pain, disability, social and mental health issues, and difficulties at school or work.